Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 If this function evaluates to "Kindle Store" or "Books", or "Audible Books & Originals", we run the scripts.

 <div id='nav-subnav'  data-category="digital-text">

+## What the "return" javascript statement Does

+Return stops a javascript function from executing code that follows it, so it's a good idea to use if you want to qualify whether you want some code to run.

+ IE only try to find amazon book data, if you're on a page for amazon books, else return, duh.

+## How to run if statements in the javascript console

+simply evaluate your if statement in a parentheses after initializing with "if", close your parentheses and give the follow up action.

+**Example:**

+if( x > 10 )
+    console.log('x is greater than 10');